TrebledJ/trebledj.github.io/content/posts/programming/2023-02-digital-audio-synthesis/2023-05-24-digital-audio-synthesis-for-dummies-part-3.md

 Let's delve into our second topic today: digital-to-analogue converters (DACs).

-Audio is comes in several forms: sound waves (physical analogue), electrical voltages (analogue), and binary data (digital).
+Audio comes in several forms: sound waves, electrical voltages, and binary data.

 {% image "https://upload.wikimedia.org/wikipedia/commons/thumb/c/c7/CPT-Sound-ADC-DAC.svg/1200px-CPT-Sound-ADC-DAC.svg.png", "Tolkien's world looks nothing like the three realms here.", "post1" %}

-<sup>Audio manifests in various ways.
+<sup>Audio manifests in various forms.
 DACs transform our signal from the digital realm to the analogue world.
 (Source: Wikimedia Commons.)</sup>
 {.caption}

-Since signal representations vastly differ, we need interfaces to bridge the different worlds.
-Between the digital and analogue realms, we have {% abbr "DACs", "Digital-to-Analogue Converters" %} and {% abbr "ADCs", "Analogue-to-Digital Converters" %} as mediators.
+Since representations vastly differ, hence the need for interfaces to bridge the worlds.
+Between the digital and analogue realms, we have DACs and {% abbr "ADCs", "Analogue-to-Digital Converters" %} as mediators.
 Generally, DACs are used for output while ADCs are for input.

 ### A Closer Look at DACs